FORTH-ICS-INSPIRE/artemis/README.md

 ** Total number of detected BGP hijacks (as well as a break-down in "resolved", "under mitigation", "ongoing", "withdrawn", "ignored" and "seen").

+Please use the embedded mouse-hover info for more information on the fields.

 ### Viewing BGP updates
 All BGP updates captured by the monitoring system in real-time can be seen here:
 ```